 Peter de Verneuil Smith was appointed a silk in 2019 and is well known for his robust advocacy and excellent client skills.
-He specialises in complex commercial matters, banking and financial services (in particular securities litigation), commercial fraud, international arbitration, company & partnership disputes, professional negligence, private international & offshore, and insurance and reinsurance.
-He has extensive experience of group litigation orders (both claimant and defendant side).
+He specialises in complex commercial matters, banking and financial services (in particular securities litigation), commercial fraud, international arbitration (in particular mining disputes), company & partnership disputes, professional negligence, private international & offshore, and insurance and reinsurance.
+He has extensive experience of group litigation (both claimant and defendant side).

-He is ranked as a leading silk in five practice areas by Chambers and Partners (Banking and Finance, Commercial Dispute Resolution, Civil Fraud, Chancery Commercial and appears in the “Spotlight Table” in Group Litigation), and in two in Chambers Global (Dispute Resolution: Commercial UK and Dispute Resolution: Commercial Chancery UK).
+He is ranked as a leading silk in five practice areas by Chambers and Partners (Banking and Finance, Commercial Dispute Resolution, Civil Fraud, Chancery Commercial and appears in the “Spotlight Table” in Group Litigation), three in Legal 500 (Banking & Finance, Commercial Litigation, Civil Fraud, & Professional Negligence) and in two in Chambers Global (Dispute Resolution: Commercial UK and Dispute Resolution: Commercial Chancery UK).
 He is ranked in Who’s Who Legal as a global leader in Commercial Litigation and a national leader in Banking & Finance and Civil Fraud.
-He is adept in finding innovative litigation and arbitration solutions that achieve effective commercial outcomes.
-Client comments in directories include “we like him because he’s very clear on the law and extremely pragmatic.
-He drives cases rather than just letting them drift on” and “he has a keen, almost prophetic understanding of which legal arguments a judge will find persuasive”.

-Peter’s advocacy, in trial and interlocutory matters, is highly regarded and directory comments include “On his feet he is just extraordinary; he takes people apart in court.
+Peter’s advocacy, in trial and interlocutory matters, is highly regarded and directory comments include “his advocacy is frighteningly strong”, “On his feet he is just extraordinary; he takes people apart in court.
 He has phenomenal, charismatic style that judges like and his analysis is absolutely spot on” and “He has the ability to surgically dismantle even an opponent’s best points”.

-Peter is lead counsel in ongoing group litigation and securities litigation.
-He is lead counsel for the institutional investors in Allianz v RSA (one of the Lawyer's Top 20 cases of 2022).
+Peter is frequently lead counsel in group litigation and securities litigation.
+He is described as a “the barrister of choice” in group litigation.
+He was lead counsel for the institutional investors in Allianz v RSA (one of the Lawyer's Top 20 cases of 2022).
+He acted for British Airways in respect of the 2018 data breach group litigation which settled in 2021.
 He was lead counsel in the MLB claim against Tesco (one of the Lawyer's Top 20 Cases of 2020).
 He was part of the 3VB team which represented the Signature Group in RBS Rights Issue litigation (one of The Lawyer’s Top 20 Cases of 2017).

 Peter was a runner-up for commercial litigation junior of the year for 2019 by Legal 500.